AY2425S2-CS2103T-T12-2/tp/docs/UserGuide.md

 **Warning**:

-If the user encounters the warning message "Invalid command format!" and their input turns red, they should check their input against the format and example provided on the right side of the screen.
+If you encounter the warning message "Invalid command format!" and your input on the command line turns red, you should check your input against the format and example provided on the right side of the screen.

 ### Adding a staff: `addstaff`